Regine Velasquez: 2017–2020: R3.0 and television projects

-2021–present: Freedom and Solo
+2021–present: Freedom, Solo, and Reginified

 Freedom was Velasquez's first livestream concert outside her benefit show ventures.
 Performed on February 28, 2021, at the ABS-CBN Studios, it was broadcast via four live streaming platforms.
 Velasquez said she crafted the virtual show because of her desire to perform material from a variety of music genres and step out of her comfort zone.
-Ticket sales grossed more than ₱1 million (US$million) within twelve hours after they were made available for purchase.
+Ticket sales grossed more than ₱1 million (US$20,000) within twelve hours after they were made available for purchase.
 Additional VIP tickets were sold because of high demand.
 Critics commended Freedom's intimate production and Velasquez's vocal performances.
 She featured on Davey Langit's single "Ipinagpanata Kita", released in August 2021.
 That year, she recorded the soundtrack themes for the drama series La Vida Lena and the action series Ang Probinsyano.
-At the 35th Awit Awards, Velasquez received the Best Song Written for Movie/TV/Stage Play award for her work on the latter.
+At the 35th Awit Awards, Velasquez won Best Song Written for Movie/TV/Stage Play for her work on the latter.

 Velasquez spent much of 2022 working on television projects.
 She returned as a judge for the second season of Idol Philippines, which premiered on June 25, 2022.
-After actress Karla Estrada's departure from the morning talk show Magandang Buhay, Velasquez was signed to the program as the former's replacement in August 2022.
-That month, she appeared as a guest judge on the first season of the RuPaul's Drag Race spin-off series Drag Race Philippines.
+In August, she joined the morning talk show Magandang Buhay as its host, replacing Karla Estrada.
+She then appeared as a guest judge on the first season of Drag Race Philippines, a spin-off of RuPaul's Drag Race.
 At the 13th Star Awards for Music, Velasquez won Concert of the Year and was named Female Concert Performer of the Year for her work on Unified.
-Following its initial cancellation in May 2020, Velasquez and Cuneta embarked on a U.S. concert series for Iconic that year.
+Following its initial cancellation, Velasquez and Cuneta embarked on a U.S. concert series for Iconic, which commenced on July 9, 2022.

 After a two-year hiatus from headlining a live event, Velasquez staged a four-date concert residency, entitled Solo, at the Samsung Performing Arts Theater from February 17–25, 2023.
-Comprised mostly of songs she has never performed before, Velasquez experimented with disco, funk, and chill-out music styles on it.
+Featuring songs she has never performed before, Velasquez experimented with disco, funk, and chill-out music styles on it.
 Reviewers praised Velasquez's mature artistry and vocals.
-Two extra dates were scheduled to the itinerary after the show concluded its initial run.
-Velasquez will reunite with Cuneta on a second U.S. leg of the Iconic tour in March 2023.
+Two extra dates in April were added to the itinerary after the show concluded its initial run.
+She then reunited with Cuneta on a second U.S. leg of the Iconic tour in March.
+On October 13, 2023, Velasquez released a cover of Roxette's "It Must Have Been Love", the lead single from her upcoming studio album, Reginified, which would feature remakes of songs she performed in previous concerts and televised appearances.
+At the Mall of Asia Arena in November 2023, she headlined Regine Rocks, a themed concert exploring rock music and its subgenres.
+It was followed by a three-date U.S. leg in February, and a re-staging in April.